R’lyeah Wallet

 📈In Japan, the market for TRPG has been growing since 2020, with nearly 8% growth as of 2025.
 Yet, the tools used have remained the same since the 2010s.
 As a player myself, I realized the pain point of scattered tools for the players when organizing a session.

-Imagine you want to play Monopoly online.
-If you had to find the app, use X to invite people, and use another site to check if they know the rules or their level.
+If you're new, imagine you want to play Monopoly online.
+You need to find the app to play, use X to invite people, and use another site to check if they know the rules or their level.

-This case study specifically focuses on the pain users felt and takes a user-centered approach.
+This case study specifically focuses on the problem-centered approach by pivoting at times.

 What is TRPG?

-TRPG is a type of board game designed to create a story from scratch.
+TRPG is a type of board game designed to Role Play in a Movie.

 04. Research&Challenge